NeurAI-Lab/DUCA/README.md

 ####DUCA framework

-'Dual Cognitive Architecture (DUCA)' : The explicit module features a working model that is dedicated to learning direct sensory data.
+Dual Cognitive Architecture (DUCA) : The explicit module features a working model that is dedicated to learning direct sensory data.
 In the implicit module, the inductive bias learner encodes prior shape-related knowledge, while the semantic memory submodule consolidates information originating from the explicit module.
 During the inference process, a single network, specifically the semantic memory, is employed, as it contains consolidated knowledge encompassing all tasks.

 [//]: # (![image info]&#40;./src/DUCA.png&#41;)

 <img src="./src/DUCA.png"  width="512" height="360">

-## New Dataset - "Dn4IL"
+## New Dataset - "DN4IL"

-We introduce a new dataset for the Domain-IL setting.
+We introduce a new dataset *DN4IL* for the Domain-IL setting.
 It is a subset of the standard DomainNet dataset used in domain adaptation.
 It consists of six different domains: real, clipart, infograph, painting, quickdraw, and sketch.
 The shift in distribution between domains is challenging.
-A few examples can be seen in Figure
+A few examples and statistics of the dataset can be seen below.

 <img src="./src/visual.png"  width="512" height="340">